kaizensoze/chips-challenge/README.md

-This is just a prototype of the first level.
-Maybe some day I'll get around to implementing more levels...
+A prototype of the first level of [Chip's Challenge](https://en.wikipedia.org/wiki/Chip's_Challenge).